Zamiell/isaac-faq/misc/Blog-Response.md

 I agree that it would be nice for the `__TS__` functions to be local to the transpiled project.
 In fact, it's one of the open issues on the TypeScriptToLua Github.
 Maybe it will get implemented soon!

 As my friends on the modding Discord server will know, I hate polluting the global namespace when it isn't required.
 But it's worth mentioning that until the TypeScriptToLua authors implement a "local" mode, there really isn't much practical consequence of making these functions global.
-The likelihood of this affecting any other mods in the ecosystem seems extremely tiny, so this feels like a pretty silly nitpick.
+The likelihood of this affecting any other mods in the ecosystem seems extremely tiny, so this feels like a very small nitpick.

 <br />